946923759/replicant/README.md

 # Compilation Instructions
 Download Godot Engine v3.5 (NOT the Mono one).
 Download the zip for this project, extract, open the project.godot in Godot Engine.
 Go to Project -> Export and select export type.

 Only Windows (Win32 not UWP), Linux, and Android is being targeted currently.
-Web export is fully functional
+Web export is fully functional, but itch does not support .pak above 200MB.
+Currently split .pak support is not implemented due to difficulties with Godot Engine's ability to generate split .pak in a sensible way.

 # License